LeHongNien/snake-game/README.md

 ### Changes I plan to implement in the near future

-1. Increasing speed over time
+1. Increase speed over time

-2. Customizable design for snake, food etc.
+2. Customizable design for snake, food etc

 3. High-score saving system (As of now, have not learned data storing)